Xcode-Tips/xcode-tips.github.io/README.md

 The assistant editor is very useful for navigating around while remaining at your original position:

-- Use `Cmd-Option-,` to open the current location in the neighbouring editor.
+- Use `cmd option ,` to open the current location in the neighbouring editor
-- Hold `Cmd-Ctrl-Option` and click on any method to jump to that method in the neighbouring editor (`Cmd-Ctrl` and click to do so in the current editor)
+- Hold `cmd ctrl option` and click on any method to jump to that method in the neighbouring editor (`cmd ctrl` opens in the current editor)
-- `Cmd-Ctrl-Up` to switch between associated files, and `Cmd-Ctrl-Option-Up` to do so using the neighbouring editor.
+- `cmd ctrl UpArrow` to switch between associated files, and `cmd ctrl option UpArrow` to do so using the neighbouring editor
-- `Cmd-Ctrl-Left` and `Cmd-Ctrl-Right` to move back and forward through navigation history, and `Cmd-Ctrl-Option-Left` and `Cmd-Ctrl-Option-Right` for their neighbouring editor counterparts.
+- `cmd ctrl LeftArrow` and `cmd ctrl RightArrow` to move back and forward through navigation history, add `option` for their neighbouring editor counterparts

 ### Using behaviors to improve debugging